marcosrosse/elastic-users/README.md

-A Python script to create and delete users and roles in Elasticsearch based on a CSV file.
+A Python script to create and delete users and roles in Elasticsearch based on a JSON file.